Mon - Sun: 24 hours.

 The more evidence you have that helps prove what happened, the better.
 However, we are happy to offer free assessments of holiday accident claims and could help further with obtaining evidence if needed.

-Time Limits For Claiming Holiday Accident Compensation
+Time Limit For Claiming Holiday Accident Compensation

 For holiday accident claims involving a child, the 3-year time limit does not apply.
 Using the litigation friend process, a parent, guardian, or relative could claim on the child’s behalf at any point before they are 18 years old.
 Where that doesn’t happen, when the child is 18, they will have 3 years to start their own claim.